BallBall11/TankBattle/README.md

 # TankBattle

-This is a assigment of our school.
+This is an assignment of our school.